New :Karmen takes over Silvr activities

 Business angels

-A Business Angel or "angel investor" is an independent person who invests his personal funds in a company.
-Generally, thanks to their network and experience, Business Angels also provide advice to the project owner.
+A Business Angel or "providential investor" is an independent individual who invests their personal funds in a company.
+Generally, thanks to their network and experience, Business Angels also provide advice to the project leader.

 The aim of the Business Angel is to generate capital gains from his investment by selling his stake after 3-5 years.
 It is therefore a dilutive mode of financing.